MohammadrezaFarahmand/Gallery/README.md

 You will also see any li nt errors
 ### `
 Launches the test runner in te interact
-See the section about [runnng tess(hts//f book.gtbi/cete -a-a pdocs/ ning-tts) for morinforation.
+See the section about [runnng tess(hts//f book.gtbi/cete -a-a pdocs/ ning-tts) formorinforation.
 Builds the app for roductio
 It correctly bundles React in produciomoe andopimze s th bithbt pormace The build is minified and the filenames includ